-The network is distributed globally among many thousands of nodes (computers) and millions of users where you don't have to rely on trusted third-parties.
+The Bitcoin network is distributed globally among many thousands of nodes (computers) and millions of users where you don't have to rely on trusted third-parties.
+The decentralized nature of Bitcoin also makes it extremely anti-fragile.
+In other words, it’s next to impossible to destroy the Bitcoin network.

 With Bitcoin, there is no risk of charge-backs because once Bitcoin is sent, the transaction cannot be reversed.
 Bitcoin is akin to cash -- once you give someone cash, you cannot get it back (unless they give it back to you).